Compositional Hardness of Code in Large Language Models -- A Probabilistic Perspective: Introduction

 \section{Introduction}

 Large language models (LLMs), based on the transformer archietecture \citep{vaswani2017attention}, have become very efficient problem solvers in many domains, such as broad-scoped question answering, writing assistance, teaching, and more \citep{brown2020language,radford2019language,openai2023gpt,bubeck2023sparks,nori2023capabilities,west2023advances}.
-Yet their analytical skills, such as coding capabilities, are slow to develop - \cite{chen2021evaluating,li2022competition,AlphaCode2T,ridnik2024code} show that even with millions of generations, LLMs may not produce a single correct solution to competitive coding problems. \cite{zhuo2024bigcodebench}, provide a benchmark for complex coding tasks, and show that SOTA LLMs are not yet capable of following complex instructions to use function calls precisely, with a performance significantly lower than human performance. \cite{dziri2024faith} show that LLMs solve compositional tasks such as long multiplication and dynamic programming without developing systematic problem-solving skills.
+Yet their analytical skills, such as coding capabilities, were slow to develop - \cite{chen2021evaluating,li2022competition,AlphaCode2T,ridnik2024code} showed LLMs struggle on competitive coding problems, and ~\cite{zhuo2024bigcodebench} showed they struggle on complex coding tasks.

-One way to empower LLMs in analytical tasks, is to use subtask decomposition, otherwise known as chain of thought (COT) - a method in which an LLM breaks down a problem to smaller, more manageable tasks, solves them, and integrates it into a solution.
+One way to empower LLMs in analytical tasks, is to use subtask decomposition, otherwise known as chain of thought (CoT) -- a method in which an LLM breaks down a problem to smaller, more manageable tasks, solves them, and integrates it into a solution.
 The method has been empirically demonstrated by \cite{wei2022chain}, that show reasoning capabilities of language models improve when they are prompted to break down a task.
-Its efficiency has also been studied theoretically - \cite{wies2022sub,malach2023auto} prove that through the autoregressive nature of language models, problems that cannot be solved directly, can be solved by subtask decomposition, \cite{merrill2023expresssive} prove that while transformers are limited in the computational problems they can solve directly, using a polynomial number of intermediate steps, they can represent any polynomial time Turing Machine, and \cite{sanford2024representational} provide a similar result on expressing more complex arithmetic circuits using more steps of COT.
+Since then, the method has been incorporated into the training phase of LLMs, in models such as openAI's o1 \cite{jaech2024openai}, Deep-Seek-R1 \cite{guo2025deepseek}, QWQ \cite{teamqwq} and Kimi K1.5 \cite{team2025kimi}, achieving state of the art results on existing coding benchmarks.
+Its efficiency has also been studied theoretically - \cite{wies2022sub,malach2023auto,merrill2023expresssive,sanford2024representational} proving through the autoregressive nature of language models, that problems that cannot be solved directly, can be solved by subtask decomposition, allowing to represent any polynomial time turing machine with a polynomial number of CoT steps.